 Theresa Wise has significant expertise in IT executive leadership, technology risk, change management, revenue management and math modeling.

-Currently serving as principal consultant and managing partner of Utaza, LLC, Theresa previously served as Chief Information Officer and Senior Vice President of Delta Air Lines from 2008-2016 and Northwest Airlines from 2001-2008.
+Currently serving as principal consultant and managing partner of Utaza, LLC, Wise previously served as chief information officer and senior vice president of Delta Air Lines from 2008-2016 and Northwest Airlines from 2001-2008.
 She led the integration of technology and business readiness plans following Delta's acquisition of Northwest Airlines, in what became recognized as a blueprint for airline mergers.
 Post-merger, she led a team of more than 3,000 professionals, leveraging innovative technology solutions to enhance the customer experience, revenue and operations of Delta.

-Prior to joining Delta, Theresa held a number of positions at Northwest Airlines, including chief information officer from 2001-2008.
-As a student-intern at Northwest, Theresa was credited with inventing new mathematical models for airline planning optimization, which the airline rapidly adopted.
+Prior to joining Delta, Wise held a number of positions at Northwest Airlines, including chief information officer from 2001-2008.
+As a student-intern at Northwest, Wise was credited with inventing new mathematical models for airline planning optimization, which the airline rapidly adopted.

 Wise currently serves on the board of directors of Impinj (NASDAQ: PI), the global leader in RFID technology and applications, Viasat, Inc (Nasdaq: VSAT), a global communications company and Acropolis Infrastructure Acquisition Corp (NYSE: ACRO), a special purpose acquisition company formed by Apollo Global management and focused on North American infrastructure services.